-At Foleon, we take great pride in providing a platform that empowers organizations to easily create content experiences that look great on any device.
-What’s just as important, however, is making that content accessible to anyone.
+At Foleon, we pride ourselves on providing a platform that empowers organizations to quickly create content experiences that look great on any device.
+However, what’s just as important is making that content accessible to anyone.

-That’s why we’ve committed ourselves to continuously improve the accessibility of Foleon publications by following the Web Content Accessibility Guidelines (WCAG) and by taking these guidelines into consideration with every new feature we launch.
+That’s why we’ve committed ourselves to continuously improving the accessibility of Foleon Docs by following the Web Content Accessibility Guidelines (WCAG) and by considering these guidelines with every new feature we launch.

 Accessibility guidelines like WCAG live at the very core of our platform.
-Foleon web publications are built with standard programming languages that were developed with accessibility in mind (e.g., HTML5 and CSS).
-Additionally, we provide the capabilities for our users to implement best practices such as headings to indicate the hierarchy of texts, alt tags to describe imagery, language tags that allow screen readers to properly interpret content, and more.
+Foleon Docs are built with standard programming languages developed with accessibility in mind (e.g., HTML5 and CSS).
+Additionally, we provide the capabilities for our users to implement best practices such as headings to indicate the hierarchy of texts, alt tags to describe imagery, language tags that allow screen readers to interpret content correctly, and more.

-Foleon has proven to be the #1 platform for the creation of immersive content experiences.
+Foleon has proven to be the #1 platform for creating immersive content experiences.
 We give our customers the tools and documentation needed for creating accessible content.
 However, it is up to our customers to apply accessibility guidelines within the content experiences they create.

-At Foleon, we provide accessibility checks on your content prior to publishing.
+At Foleon, we provide accessibility checks on your content before publishing.
 More information can be found here.

-To further enhance accessibility, we teamed up with Dutch digital accessibility experts Cardan Technobility to perform WCAG 2.1 (AA-level) audits on existing Foleon publications.
+To further enhance accessibility, we teamed up with Dutch digital accessibility experts Cardan Technobility to perform WCAG 2.1 (AA-level) audits on existing Foleon Docs.

-Here’s the publication that was audited by Cardan.
+Here’s the Foleon Doc that Cardan audited.
 Have a look to see what an accessible content experience created with Foleon could look like.